-Guidelines for the use of psychometric assessments with people with disabilities
+Guidelines for the Use of Psychometric Assessments with People with Disabilities (UK Edition)

 Candidates with visual disabilities

 Candidates with visual dyslexia, dyscalculia, and dyspraxia (DCD)

 Candidates with a motor impairment